BANAAG-KYLE/FindIt/README.md

   <img src="https://github.com/BANAAG-KYLE/FindIt/blob/main/Images/Verification_Failed.png" alt="FINDIT UI" width="400"/>
 </div>
 - Descriptions must match at least 60% with the recorded item

+## ⚠️IMPORTANT NOTE⚠️

+While aiming for 100% accuracy, please note that small discrepancies might occur due to the current capabilities of the system, as fine-tuning the verification process is still a work in progress.
+These slight variations, however, are generally minimal and do not hinder the ownership verification.

 ## Claiming Items